haquem1/Resume-Build/resume-build/README.md

 ## Synopsis

 This is a POC of an online resume editor and workshop.
+Server-side environment uses NodeJs and the Express framework.

 ## What Needs to be Done